jordanaron22/AndalusiaAlgae/README.md

 cell_counts <- F

 #Lmit of detection for algae counts
-#Set to 0 if algae count is binary
+#Set to 0 if algae count is binary, otherwise 40 is a common threshold to use
+#threshold <- 40
 threshold <- 0

 #Stopping threshold for EM
-epsilon <- 1
+epsilon <- .01

 #starting initial Markov state values
 init_true <- c(.75,.25)